middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 #### Haml

 Ruby developers may be familiar with [Haml] which is a white-space aware language that compiles to HTML.
-The same index page from above would be called "index.html.haml" and look like:
+The same index page from above would be called `index.html.haml` and look like:

-    :::haml
     %h1 Welcome
     %ul
       - 5.times do |num|